githubnext/gpt4-with-calc/docs/report.md

 ## Appendix: Update on Example 4

-Adding the following lines in the prompt eliminated the addition of hallucinated assumptions in the arithmetic code:
+Adding the following lines in the prompt eliminated the addition of hallucinated assumptions in the calculations:

      Avoid new assumptions in this section, if you make an assumption document it.
      Document the meaning of each definition in the comment.

-In the latest implemented proof-of-concept (generating Javascript for the arithmetic code), the generated arithmetic became:
+In the latest implemented proof-of-concept (generating Javascript for the calculations), the generated calculations became:

 ```javascript
 // Definitions